Dental Sleep Medicine

 About Dr. Jacqueline Delash

-Dr. Delash graduated with a Doctor of Medicine in Dentistry (DMD) degree from The Dental College of Georgia in Augusta, Ga and joined Fogle Family Dental in 2022.
+Dr. Delash graduated with a Doctor of Medicine in Dentistry (DMD) degree from The Dental College of Georgia in Augusta, GA, and joined Fogle Family Dental in 2022.
 She has been treating sleep-related breathing disorders since 2017, and served as Assistant Professor at The Dental College of Georgia department of Restorative Sciences and The Medical College of Georgia department of Pulmonology.

 Learn About OAT